pitosalas/cleancont/output/2019-05-06-some-great-links-for-05072019.md

 ---
 title: "Some great links for  05/07/2019"
-subtitle: "[Instrumenting Ruby on Rails with Prometheus](https://www.firehydrant.io/blog/instrumenting-ruby-on-..."
+subtitle: "Instrumenting Ruby on Rails with Prometheus"
 category: "301"
 tags: []
 date: "2019-05-06"